You are here

 5.5.5 Opportunity to review evaluation reports

-Applicants will be given a period of 14 calendar days after the TGA issues the final evaluation report(s) in which to review and advise the TGA of any perceived errors of fact or major omissions outside the Pre-ACM response.
+Where the application is not referred to the Advisory Committee, applicants will be given a period of 14 calendar days after the TGA issues the final evaluation report(s) in which to review and advise the TGA of any perceived errors of fact or major omissions.

 Where the application is referred to the Advisory Committee, comments in relation to perceived errors of fact or major omissions in the second round assessment reports should be received by the TGA at least 13 working days before the meeting date.